arnav201102/ML-DL-AI-Roadmap/docs/Linear Algebra/Unit 3- Alternate Coordinate Systems (Bases)/questions.md

 Why does QR decomposition appear in optimization?

 **Answer:**
-It creates orthonormal directions for stability.
+It constructs stable orthonormal directions.

 ---